wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         You may display the deployed contract addresses in the terminal or save them to a JSON file for future reference.

-    9. Save the deployment details:
+    10. Save the deployment details:

-        Add your desired logic to save the deployed contract addresses in a JSON file (or another format).
-This will be important later when transferring tokens, as you'll need these addresses to interact with the deployed contracts.

-        Below is an example of how to handle this logic in TypeScript:

-        ???- example "Save Deployment Details"
+        ???- example "Save Deployment Details Example"
             ```typescript
             --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:124:164"
             ```

+        Add your desired logic to save the deployed contract addresses in a JSON file (or another format).
+This will be important later when transferring tokens, as you'll need these addresses to interact with the deployed contracts.

-    10. Handle errors and finalize the script:
+    11. Handle errors and finalize the script:

         ```typescript
         --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:165:180"